 In keeping with the mission and ethos of the college, pastoral care is a major priority at Holy Cross and we aim to provide a safe and secure environment for you to continue your studies.
 We will support you throughout your time with us and to help you make the right decisions when you leave.

 The College offers a confidential counselling service available to discuss more personal or health matters as well as Learning Support and Careers advice and guidance.

 The College provides a link to many different outside agencies that can offer help and guidance to you both on career and personal matters.

 If you need any help or advice with regards to financial support then our friendly team of staff in Student Services will be only too glad to help.

-You will have a Senior Tutor, who will keep a careful watch on your general progress, but who will also be someone you can turn to if you have difficulties.
-You will meet with your Senior Tutor on a weekly basis in your timetabled tutorial session.
+You will have a Progress Tutor, who will keep a careful watch on your general progress, but who will also be someone you can turn to if you have difficulties.
+You will meet with your Progress Tutor on a weekly basis in your timetabled tutorial session.

 Attendance and punctuality will be a key factor that will determine your success at college and you will be issued with a Holy Cross swipe card that you will use to register into and out of college each day.
 Class attendance is also recorded electronically and you will be able to view your own attendance and progress.

 We aim to build on your Progress File by producing a new personal statement at the end of the first year to help you with applications for university or employment.
 You will be provided with a planner to help monitor progress, record achievement and manage your time.